-The ongoing Covid-19 pandemic has caused significant disruption to the global economy, including in all of the regions in which Hexagon, its suppliers, distributors, business partners and customers do business and in which Hexagon's workforce is located.
+The Covid-19 pandemic has caused significant disruption to the global economy, including in all of the regions in which Hexagon, its suppliers, distributors, business partners and customers do business and in which Hexagon's workforce is located.
 The Covid-19 pandemic and efforts to manage it, including those by governmental authorities, have had, and could continue to have, significant impacts on global markets.
-New variants, uncertainty about the long-term consequences of the Covid-19 pandemic for important Hexagon customer industries, and an increase of raw material and intermediate goods costs could impact Hexagon's sales potential and cost structure.
+The continuing or resurgence of Covid-19 pandemic or new variants could have an impact on important Hexagon customer industries, and an increase of raw material and intermediate goods costs could impact Hexagon's sales potential and cost structure.
 While the duration and severity of those impacts on Hexagon's business are highly uncertain, they have had, and could continue to have, an adverse effect on the business, financial condition and results of operations in many ways.

 Hexagon's business is widely spread geographically, with a broad customer base within numerous market segments.
 Potential negative effects of a downturn in the developed world may, for example, be partially off-set by growth in emerging markets and vice-versa.